Deffo0/Face-Mask-Detection/README.md

 Data was collected from Kaggle as two folders directories:
 * with_mask folder contains 3725 images.
 * without_mask folder contains 3828 images.
-> Follow this link to reach the [Data](https://www.kaggle.com/omkargurav/face-mask-dataset)
+> Follow this link to reach the full [data](https://www.kaggle.com/omkargurav/face-mask-dataset)
 ## Model
 It's divided to:
 * Two convolution layers.